vlas-voloshin/JSONSchemaValidation/README.md

 ## Requirements

-`VVJSONSchemaValidation` currently supports building against iOS 7 SDK or higher and OS X SDK 10.9 or higher with Xcode 7 and ARC enabled.
+`VVJSONSchemaValidation` currently supports building in Xcode 7.0 or later with ARC enabled.
+Minimum supported target platform versions are iOS 7.0, tvOS 9.0 and OS X 10.9.
 Library can be linked to Objective-C and Swift targets.

 ## Installation